Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 #### HTTP Return Code
 HTTP defines status codes.
 When designing a REST API, don't just use `200` for success or `404` for error.
 Always use the semantically appropriate [status code](https://tools.ietf.org/html/rfc7231#section-6) for the response.

+#### HTTP header filtering
+Realizations may rely on internal usage of HTTP-Headers.
+Information for processing requests and responses can be passed between components, that can have security implications.
+For instance, this is commonly practices between a reverse proxy or TLS-offloader and an application server.
+Additional HTTP headers are used in such example to pass an original IP-address or client certificate.

+Implementations MUST consider filtering both inbound and outbound traffic for HTTP-headers used internally.
+Primary focus for inbound filtering is to prevent injection of malicious headers on requests.
+For outbound filtering, the main concern is leaking of information.

 #### Error handling
 - Respond with generic error messages - avoid revealing details of the failure unnecessarily.